Unseparate Stories | Identity & Human Worth Part III: Whose Pain Counts

 These differences shape collective memory as well as immediate response.
 History influences trust even when events are no longer recent.
 Distrust did not appear without history.
 It developed through repeated experiences in which suffering was discounted or ignored.

-Human worth becomes visible when crisis arrives and how a society responds to suffering reveals how it interprets value.
+Human worth becomes visible when crisis arrives, and the response to suffering reveals how value is interpreted within a society.
 The same harm may produce different levels of concern depending on who experiences it.

 Pain is not only a physical experience.
 It is also a social signal, interpreted through assumptions about credibility, belonging, and importance.
 Some suffering produces alarm.
 Other suffering produces endurance.